chryzsh/chryzsh.github.io/_posts/2019-10-02-rce-on-any-client-splunk-magic.md

 ![](../assets/img/splunk-rce/2019-10-03-01-01-39.png)

-Open two terminals and execute `arpspoof` to tell the target that we are the default gateway and the gateway that we are the target.
-This way, all traffic will be forwarded.
+Open two terminals and execute `arpspoof` to tell the victim that we are the default gateway and the gateway that we are the victim.
+This way, all traffic to and from the victim will be forwarded through our attacker host.

     arpspoof -i eth0 -t 192.168.0.134 192.168.0.1
     arpspoof -i eth0 -t 192.168.0.1 192.168.0.134

-Instantly, you should see ARP replies coming in.
+Instantly upon execution, ARP replies are coming in.

 ![](../assets/img/splunk-rce/2019-10-03-00-46-11.png)